Kick (2014 film)

-Kick is a 2014 Indian Hindi-language action comedy film produced and directed by Sajid Nadiadwala in his directorial debut under the Nadiadwala Grandson Entertainment banner and starring Salman Khan, Jacqueline Fernandez, Randeep Hooda and Nawazuddin Siddiqui in the lead roles.
-An official remake of the eponymous 2009 Telugu original, it was made in collaboration with UTV Motion Pictures on a reported budget of ₹55 crore.
+Kick is a 2014 Indian Hindi-language action comedy film directed and produced by Sajid Nadiadwala in his directorial debut under the Nadiadwala Grandson Entertainment banner.
+The stars Salman Khan, Jacqueline Fernandez, Randeep Hooda and Nawazuddin Siddiqui in the lead roles.
+A remake of the eponymous 2009 Telugu original, it was made in collaboration with UTV Motion Pictures on a reported budget of ₹55 crore.

 Rajat Arora scripted the film, apart from giving the screenplay alongside Nadiadwala, Chetan Bhagat and Keith Gomes.
 Released on 25 July 2014 coinciding with Eid, Kick grossed over ₹402 crore worldwide and over 232 crores net domestically in India, becoming a blockbuster success and emerged as Khan's first film to enter 200 Crore Club and emerged as one of the biggest blockbusters of 2014.
 Kick has maintained a position among the top 50 highest-grossing Indian films for over a decade, from its release in 2014 to 2024.
-With a worldwide gross of ₹351.80–388.70 crore, it continues to be one of the most successful films in Indian cinema, reflecting its lasting popularity and widespread impact.
+With a worldwide gross of ₹402 crore, it continues to be one of the most successful films in Indian cinema, reflecting its lasting popularity and widespread impact.
 The film received mixed to positive reviews with praise for the humor, the performances and soundtrack.
 A sequel named Kick 2 with the same cast & crew is under development.